rbrown29/TrailMapReact/README.md

 ## Trail Map

-##### This project visualizes the hiking using Mapbox GL JS.
+##### This project visualizes hiking trails using Mapbox GL JS.
 It includes features like real-time distance and elevation updates as the camera moves along the hiking trail.

 ### Technologies
  - React